 To display garments or items with the name of a prominent brand is thought to make the owner come across with the same wealth, success and taste as the brand.
 It is an association of success and quality.
 Labels originated in Medieval times when metalwork was hallmarked to assure it’s quality and origin.
 By the 18th century, pottery and ceramic makers were printed their names onto their pieces and after industrialisation, when goods became more mass produced and shipped globally, manufacturers would stamp their name on everything.

 As well as being a form of expression, clothing has also become a symbol of status.
-Wearing a designer label says much more about you than simply where you shop, it shows people your income level, your style tastes and whether you are sophisticated or funky.
+Wearing a designer label says much more about you than prednisone price simply where you shop, it shows people your income level, your style tastes and whether you are sophisticated or funky.
 Many argue that these more expensive items are better made and offer real luxury, lasting longer and representing a good investment in your comfort and confidence.